 Section 1.7, Features and Intended Use of IVI Drivers, describes the features of IVI drivers from the user perspective.
 Section 3, Required and Optional Behavior of IVI Drivers, provides an instrument driver developer with a high-level understanding of the requirements for creating an IVI driver that implements those features.
 Section 3 also discusses both the optional and required features and indicates which are required and which are optional.
-Section 4, IVI Driver Architecture, provides an instrument driver developer with the detailed architecture requirements for developing IVI drivers using the C, COM, and .NET APIs, as well as requirements for IVI drivers.
+Section 4, IVI Driver Architecture, provides an instrument driver developer with the detailed architecture requirements for developing IVI drivers using the C, COM, and .NET APIs, as well as requirements for handling repeated capabilities.
+Section 5, Conformance Requirements, contains the precise requirements for IVI drivers.
 These requirements pertain to the behavior of the drivers as well as the terminology that the drivers use to describe their compliance with the behavioral requirements.
 IVI-3.17: Installation Requirements Specification, provides instrument driver suppliers with installation requirements for IVI drivers.